This Pro-Saudi Tory MP Was Paid £15,000 For His Work On A Conference Criticising Qatar

 When it was suggested that, as an MP, he should have publicly declared his financial interest when appearing at the conference and while conducting media interviews, he replied: “It’s clearly there in the register of members’ interests that the company that paid me was registered.”

-Asked whether he had any concerns about claims in middle eastern media that the ultimate source of funding for the conference involve funding from Saudi Arabia or the UAE, he said: “No.”
+Asked whether he had any concerns about claims in Middle Eastern media that the ultimate source of funding for the conference might involve funding from Saudi Arabia or the UAE, he said: “No.”

 “You need to get out a bit more,” he continued.
 “Your conduct is wrong, you’re trying to make something an issue where there isn’t an issue.
 I wish you would spend your time probing and trying to understand the issues within the GCC [Gulf Cooperation Council] rather than to make inappropriate insinuations about how I’ve registered this in the register of member’s interests."